mz0121coder/100-days-of-code/log.md

 Today's Progress: - Making progress towards the MVP for our group project.
 Learning more about React and agile methodologies along the way.

+### Day 45: April 25, 2023

+Today's Progress: - MVP mostly done for the project, had some help from my mentor and looked at a stretch goal with the group.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)